bahramee/wallet-management/README.md

 ### Running Tests 🧪

-To ensure your application is working as expected, run the tests using:
+To ensure the application is working as expected, run the tests using:

 ```bash
 cd apps/api